 The Town's fire station is located at the corner of Station 20 1⁄2 and Middle Street and is a cornerstone of the Town's municipal complex.
 Constructed in the aftermath of Hurricane Hugo, it serves as part of the Island's Municipal Emergency Operations Center (MEOC) for emergency storm events.
-Powered by an emergency generator, the building is also an elevated, steel-frame construction.

 The facility is fully-equipped with phone and fiber optic connections that serve as an emergency support facility to Town Hall with the capacity and space to house all emergency response operations.
 Currently, the building houses the Town's Fire and Rescue and Public Works Departments.